lmonish7108/wine_reviews/README.md

 <img width="611" alt="image" src="https://github.com/lmonish7108/wine_reviews/assets/44014424/46b8800f-d66b-43e0-877a-261cb2112065">

 1. Data is pushed to Landing_area_layer where data can be flattened and timestamps can be added
-2. Transformation: Data is pushed to Staging_area_layer with required transformations
+2. Transformation: Data is pushed to Staging_area_layer with required transformations and deduplications
 3. Business views are created in Semantic Layer
 <img width="1002" alt="image" src="https://github.com/lmonish7108/wine_reviews/assets/44014424/8a7ec87d-5883-4894-895a-dc9365f30db2">